”ENDSARS” protest: I-G condemns attack on policemen in Delta

-The Inspector-General of Police (I-G), Mr Mohammed Adamu, has condemned the attack on policemen and destruction of operational vehicles and other assets by ”ENDSARS” protesters at Ughelli in Delta.
+The Inspector-General of Police (I-G), Mr. Mohammed Adamu, has condemned the attack on policemen and the destruction of operational vehicles and other assets by ”ENDSARS” protesters at Ughelli in Delta.

 The I-G condemned the act in a statement issued by the Force Public Relations Officer (FPRO), DCP Frank Mba on Friday in Abuja.